-Berkley, Virginia.
-Dr. Snodgrass will not If a necessity could be made out for such a dare to deny that he first made sale of all the years; also, a negro woman, wife of the said When this policy, so easy, simple and just, Charles, named Emily, aged about nineteen From the Hollidaysburg Standard of Aug.
-20.
+If a necessity could be made out for such a dare to deny that he first made sale of all the

+Know all men by these presents, That I, Joyears; also, a negro woman, wife of the said When this policy, so easy, simple and just, Charles, named Emily, aged about nineteen (A copy.)
+JOSEPH SNODGRASS.